sergeiudris/ged/README.md

 docker-compose down

 ```
-- open `localhost:8800` in browser
+- open `localhost:8800` in browser to use ged, `localhost:8600/geoserver/web` to use geoserver ui

 ## features